Hustle/regiment/README.md

 ## Regiment - Whip your cluster into shape!

-Regiment allows applications to **abuse** the NodeJS cluster module in order to seamlessly replace workers after certain criteria is met.
-The goal is to keep the cluster working without dropping requests.
+Regiment abuses the NodeJS cluster module in order to seamlessly replace workers after certain criteria is met.
+The goal is to keep the cluster up without dropping requests.

 #### Why would you want this?